PalladioSimulator/Palladio-Analyzer-Slingshot-Extension-Initialisation/README.md

 If i recall correctly, we required a special adapter for optionals, because otherwise the type of the optional's value would not be recognized correctly.
 Also, there were some difficulties with empty optionals, and fields of type `Optional` with value `null`.

+The Exception was something like this:
+`java.lang.reflect.InaccessibleObjectException: Unable to make field private final java.lang.Object java.util.Optional.value accessible: module java.base does not "opens java.util" to unnamed module @782663d3`

 ### 6. `EList`

 Some entities use `EList` as collection type.